Krishanth-K/stencil/README.md

 ## 💡 Inspiration

-Stencil was built to simplify rapid prototyping of HTML pages from configs.
-Perfect for:
+Stencil was built to simplify rapid prototyping of UI pages from configs.
+Its extensible backend architecture makes it perfect for:

-* Mockups & quick demos
+* Mockups & quick demos across different UI frameworks.
-* Teaching web basics
+* Teaching UI basics with abstract component definitions.
-* Auto-generating documentation UIs
+* Auto-generating interfaces for various applications with ease.

----

-I can also **rewrite your “Example Output” section** to include a screenshot and a small live demo snippet showing **hot reload in action**, which will make the README way more appealing for users.

-Do you want me to do that next?
+* Rapidly adding support for new UI toolkits or frameworks.